- Do I have to file a business tax return?

 - How do I find business deductions?

-- A new 20 percent deduction on net business income, in addition to expense deductions,
+- A new 20% deduction on net business income, called a Qualified Business Income (QBI) deduction, in addition to expense deductions

-- Removal of some deductions, including entertainment expenses
+- Removal of some deductions, including business entertainment expenses

 - Higher depreciation allowances, and

-- A new Family Leave Act Tax Credit available to small businesses that offer family leave benefits to employees.
+- A new Family Leave Act Tax Credit available to small businesses (extended through 2020) that offer family medical leave benefits to employees.